When To Call a Doctor

 condition without using medical treatment.
 Because of the need to prevent the

-spread of hepatitis B, watchful waiting is not recommended if you have symptoms
+spread of hepatitis B, watchful waiting isn't advised if you have symptoms

-of hepatitis B or if you think you have come in contact with the hepatitis B
+of the virus or if you think you have come in contact with the

 To prepare for your appointment, see the topic Making the Most of Your Appointment.